Experienced Car Accident Attorney, Worcester, Central Mass, Metro West

 2. Don’t admit to fault or apologize

 After a crash, stunned drivers sometimes pop out of their vehicle and say, “I’m so sorry!
 I didn’t see you!” or something similar.
 Even if you believe the accident to be your fault, you gain nothing by saying so at the time of the accident.
+In fact, saying so could harm your personal injury claim.
 Your lawyers and other investigators will examine all the facts surrounding the crash and determine who is responsible.
 You do, however, have a responsibility to clearly and honestly tell the police the events that led to the crash.

 3. Don’t neglect to call the police